felipesereno/felipesereno/README.md

 - 👋 Hi, I’m @felipesereno
-- 👀 I’m interested in learning programming languages
+- 👀 I’m interested in learning new technologies and programming languages
 - 🌱 I’m currently learning object oriented programming with Java, Cloud infrastructure (AWS) and Linux
-- 📫 How to reach me: felipeserenososo@gmail.com
+- 📫 How to reach me: linkedin.com/in/soso-felipe/

 <!---
 felipesereno/felipesereno is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.